v-v-vishnevskiy/mir-commander/README.md

 Before building, make sure that you clean old build files.
 If you do not do this, the dist may be corrupted.

-- `make build-mac` – Build for macOS.
+- `make dist-mac` – Build for macOS.
 Host is macOS
-- `make build-linux` - Build for Linux.
+- `make dist-linux` - Build for Linux.
 Host is Linux
-- `make build-linux-docker-amd64` - Build for Linux.
+- `make dist-linux-docker-amd64` - Build for Linux.
 Host is any OS that support Docker
-- `make build-linux-docker-arm64` - Build for Linux.
+- `make dist-linux-docker-arm64` - Build for Linux.
 Host is any OS that support Docker
-- `.\build_msi.cmd` – Build for Windows.
+- `.\dist_msi.cmd` – Build for Windows.
 Host is Windows

 #### Icon conversion